 - Allowing the coats of chalkboard paint to dry well between coats will help create a firm writing surface.

 - Before writing on your chalkboard, dust it with chalk dust and wipe with a soft and dry cloth.
 This will help condition the surface and make it better for writing on.

-- If you wish, you can get a vintage look by taking a mid grade sandpaper and lightly sand the corners of the frame removing some of the paint.
+- If you wish, you can get a vintage look by taking mid-grade sandpaper and lightly sand the corners of the chalkboard frame removing some of the paint.